Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 Degrees Available

 You can’t get an accredited degree with Udacity.
 However, they do offer a trademarked credential called Nanodegree.
 This online degree is useful because it is approved by Udacity’s industry partners.
 These are companies like Shell, Toyota, and even the US Air Force.
-So, I believe it should have tremendous value for job seekers.
+So it should carry real value for job seekers.

 Certificates Available